Bruce Lubotsky Levin, DrPH

 Dr. Levin currently serves as Editor-in-Chief of the Journal of Behavioral Health Services & Research, a quarterly, scholarly journal that publishes articles on the organization, financing, delivery, and outcomes of alcohol, drug abuse, and mental health services.

-Dr. Levin (& Hanson) authored Mental Health Informatics (Oxford University Press, 2013).
+Dr. Levin (with Dr. Ardis Hanson) authored Mental Health Informatics (Oxford University Press, 2013).
 Dr. Levin is also Senior Editor of numerous textbooks and textbook chapters, including: 1) Mental Health Services: A Public Health Perspective, 3rd Edition (Oxford University Press, 2010); 2) A Public Health Perspective of Women's Mental Health (Springer, 2010); and 3) Introduction to Public Health in Pharmacy (Jones & Bartlett Publishers, 2008).

 In 2001, Dr. Levin received the Harold C. Piepenbrink Award for “Outstanding Contributions to Behavioral Health Services” from the Association of Behavioral Healthcare Management, National Council for Community Behavioral Healthcare.